-I.-The President of the Republic.
+I. The President of the Republic

-68. The President of the Republic shall be elected by secret ballot by an absolute majority of the members of the Chamber.
+Art.
+68.1 The President of the Republic shall be elected by secret ballot by an absolute majority of the members of the Chamber.
 At the third ballot, a relative majority shall be sufficient.
-The President shall hold office for a term of 5 years.
-He may be re-elected only after an interval of like duration.

-No person shall be eligible for the office of President of the Republic who does not fulfil the conditions of eligibility for the Chamber of Deputies and who has not reached the age of 35.
+The President shall hold office for a term of five years.
+No person shall be eligible for the office of President of the Republic who does not fulfill the conditions of eligibility for the Chamber of Deputies and who has not reached the age of thirty-five.

+Art.
 69. The offices of President of the Republic and of deputy may not be held simultaneously.

-70. When assuming office, the President shall take an oath of fidelity to the nation and constitution in the presence of the Assembly in the following terms:-
+Art.
+70. When assuming office, the President shall take an oath of fidelity to the nation and Constitution in the presence of the assembly in the following terms:

-"I swear by Almighty God to observe the constitution and laws of the country, and to maintain the independence of the country and its territorial integrity."
+I swear by Almighty God to observe the Constitution and laws of the country, and to maintain the independence of the country and its territorial integrity.

-71. When the Chamber meets to elect the President of the Republic, it shall proceed with his election before discussing any other matter.
+- Art.
+71. When the Chamber meets to elect the President of the Republic, it shall proceed with his election before discussing any other matter. - Art.
 72. The President shall promulgate laws adopted by the Chamber and shall have no power to modify their provisions.
 He may not exempt any person from the observation of the said laws.
 The method of promulgating and publishing the laws shall be prescribed by a special law.

+Art.
 73. The President shall exercise the prerogative of pardon.

 Amnesties may not be accorded except in virtue of a law.

+Art.
 74. The President shall conclude and sign treaties; those concerning the safety of the State or the public finances, as also commercial treaties and, in general, all treaties which cannot be denounced at the expiry of any year, shall not, however, come finally into force until they have been adopted by the Chamber.

-75. The President of the Republic shall elect the Prime Minister and shall appoint the Ministers on the nomination of the latter.
+Art.
+75. The President of the Republic shall select the Prime Minister and shall appoint the ministers on the nomination of the latter.
 He shall accept their resignations.
-He shall appoint representatives of the Republic abroad and receive the representatives of foreign countries; he shall appoint civil officials and magistrates.
-He shall preside at public ceremonies under the conditions prescribed by the law.
+He shall appoint representatives of the